damianodallapiccola/assignment-3-802020/reports/Assignment-3-Design.md

 **2) Explain the key logic of functions for processing events/records in customerstreamapp in your implementation.**

-The input stream is mapped on a `Tuple6<Integer, Integer, Float, Integer, Integer, Float>`.
+The input stream is mapped on a `Tuple6<Integer, Integer, Float, Integer, Integer, Float>` (using a `FlatMap`) and checking if the input data are valid (see question 2.4 for more details about the validity).
 After that is assigned a Watermark using the timestamp of the data (the first element of the Tupla) , needed because the time used for the windows is the event-time and not the processing-time.
-Then, the data are divided into differents streams based on the the pickup location (the 4th element of the Tupla -> PULocationID) using the `keyBy`.
+Then, the data are divided into different streams based on the the pickup location (the 4th element of the Tupla -> PULocationID) using the `keyBy`.
 These streams are analyzed in groups defined by a tumbling windows of 1 hour.
 For each group of data is extracted:
  * the city zone of the pickup (PULocationID) -> equal for every entry
  * the timestamp of the first and the last events in the window (initial_timestamp and final_timestamp) -> searching the min and the max iterating over all the elements
  * the total number of passenger during all the travels (total_passengers) -> summing the number of passenger over all the elements